mosaicnetworks/monetd/docs/monetd.rst

 -  **babble/priv\_key**: contains the validator's private key for Babble.

+The command ``monetd config location --expanded`` provides further details of the filepaths used for your instance.
 Further options pertaining to the operation of the node are read from the [datadir]/monetd.toml file, or overwritten by the following flags.
 It is envisaged that you would not need to use these flags in a production environment.

 ::